 - Manchester pudding was a favorite dish of Queen Victoria and was renamed in her honor in the 19th century to Queen of Puddings.

-How to celebrate
+How to take part

-When is British Pudding Day celebrated in 2022?
+When is British Pudding Day celebrated in 2023?

 British Pudding Day is observed on November 9 each year.